eclipse-iceoryx/iceoryx/iceoryx_examples/icedelivery_in_c/README.md

     right after the connection is established and the `queueCapacity` how many samples the subscriber can hold.
 These are samples which the publisher has sent before the subscriber was connected.
-The `nodeName` is the name of the node the subscriber belongs to.
+The `nodeName` is the name of the node, where the subscriber belongs.
     The `subscriberStorage` is the place where the subscriber is stored in memory and `subscriber` is actually a pointer to that location.

     ```c
     iox_sub_options_t options;
     iox_sub_options_init(&options);